mangopixel/laravel-adjuster/readme.md

 - PHP 7.0+
 - Laravel 5.0+

-The default migration also uses a json column to store changes for adjustments.
-Json columns are only supported in MySql version 5.7 or higher and other database types that support Json.
-You may also change the migration data type to something else (like text) if your selected database doesn't support json columns.
+The default adjustments migration also uses a JSON column to store changes.
+JSON columns are only supported in MySQL version 5.7 or higher and other databased that support Json.
+You may also change the migration data type to something else (like text) if your selected database doesn't support JSON columns.

 ## Installation